 What Is Disney Harmonious?

 Disney Harmonious is a nighttime spectacular and fireworks show which debuted at EPCOT on October 1, 2021.

 As you can tell by its name, Disney Harmonious focuses on music and it celebrates how Disney’s songs inspire people from all around the world.
 A little different concept from Illuminations: Reflections of Earth, but similar at the same time the fact of trying to unite people together.

 In fact, Disney Harmonious is a big shift away from anything EPCOT has ever had for nighttime spectaculars and is using the Disney characters as the glue to bring it all together.
 Your favorites from Aladdin, Moana, The Lion King, Coco, and more all make an appearance.

 (Don’t worry, we’ll get more into using Disney characters in EPCOT later in our review)

 If you look out into the middle of World Showcase Lagoon you can see the various technology on display to make this show happen.

 “Harmonious” features massive floating set pieces, custom-built LED panels, choreographed moving fountains, lights, pyrotechnics, lasers, and more.
 It’s no wonder that it took so long to get the show ready, this is the most complicated and intricate show Disney has ever developed.

 The timing of this new show was for it to kick off the Disney World 50th Anniversary celebration with something special for EPCOT.
-Disney has been preparing for the “The World’s Most Magical Celebration” for years now and this and they are hoping it will be the long-term successor to Illuminations: Reflections of Earth.
+Disney was preparing for “The World’s Most Magical Celebration” for years now and they were hoping it would be the long-term successor to Illuminations: Reflections of Earth.
+More on this later.

 - 5 Floating Barges on World Showcase Lagoon